• Skip to primary navigation

 Description

-Hearty chickpeas, fluffy riced cauliflower, vibrant sundried tomatoes and fresh parsley formed into these delicious, sturdy veggie burgers that will soon become your new favorite veggie burger!
+Hearty chickpeas, fluffy riced cauliflower, vibrant sundried tomatoes and fresh parsley formed into these delicious, sturdy chickpea burgers that will soon become your new favorite veggie burger!

 Ingredients